 - Three letters of recommendation specifically for the MPP program evaluating scholarly and professional capacity.
 Letters from professors from the colleges/universities attended are preferred, but if that is not feasible, letters from current or past supervisors will be accepted.
 The recommender must address the applicant's work ethic and ability to succeed at graduate-level academic work.

-- Goal Statement: Must be no longer than two pages double-spaced (500-800 words) and should address the following:
+- Goal statement no longer than two pages double-spaced (500-800 words) that addresses the following:

 - Personal background and career aspirations in public service

 - Reason for pursuing graduate study in public policy, including future career goals and plans

 - Specific areas of public policy that interest you

 - Applicants applying to this program who have attended a college/university outside the United States must provide a course-by-course credential evaluation with GPA calculation.
 Credential evaluations are accepted from World Education Services (WES) or Josef Silny and Associates, Inc. only.

 - All international students must meet university minimum TOEFL score requirements regardless of the language in which the undergraduate program was completed.

 For more information on admissions, please contact our graduate advisor, Edlira Dursun.